Keith has been entertaining audiences in the UK and around the world for over 50 years.

 Keith's 'easy on the ear' playing style is very popular on the concert circuit and his shows often include musical memories and anecdotes of the famous names in the organ world with whom he has been associated.
 He is committed to the preservation of theatre organs and is a past chairman and musical advisor to the COS.

-Keith and his wife Helene live in the Cotswolds where he also runs a busy piano and musical instrument shop in Cheltenham, Gloucestershire.
+Keith and his wife Helene live in the Cotswolds where, for many years, he ran a busy piano and musical instrument shop in Cheltenham, Gloucestershire.

 Promoting the cinema organ as entertainment for over 60 years